Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Evaluation

-We studied the influence of the values of hyperparameters on the transcription accuracy.
-We here focus on the Bayesian metrical MMs without incorporating the modification process to investigate the generic tendencies because the non-Bayesian models have poorer performance than the Bayesian models, and the Bayesian note pattern MMs and other Bayesian models with modification models have practically prohibitive computational costs for precise measurements.
+We studied the influence of the values of the hyperparameters on the transcription accuracy.
+Here, we focus on the Bayesian metrical MMs that do not incorporate the modification process to investigate the generic tendencies because the non-Bayesian models have poorer performance than the Bayesian models, and the Bayesian note pattern MMs and other Bayesian models with modification models have practically prohibitive computational costs for precise measurements.

-The effects of varying the values of the three most relevant parameters, the concentration parameter for the unigram/transition probabilities, the number of iterations for Gibbs sampling, and the parameter $\sigma_t$ of the performance mo-\\del, were investigated by measuring the transcription error rates as in Sec.~\ref{sec:EvaluationTranscription}.
+The effects of varying the values of the three most relevant parameters, including the concentration parameter for the unigram/transition probabilities, the number of iterations for Gibbs sampling, and the parameter $\sigma_t$ of the performance model, were investigated by measuring the transcription error rates as in Sec.~\ref{sec:EvaluationTranscription}.
 When varying one of these parameter values, the other parameters were fixed to the values used in Sec.~\ref{sec:EvaluationTranscription}.
 For the plots in Fig.~\ref{fig:Dependence}, we run each algorithm with 10 different random number seeds and obtained the average error rate.
-For the concentration parameter and the number of iterations we used the synthetic performance data to obtain results with small statistical fluctuation, and for performance model parameter $\sigma_t$ we used the real performance data.
+For the concentration parameter and the number of iterations, we used the synthetic MIDI data to obtain results with small statistical fluctuations; and for performance model parameter $\sigma_t$, we used the real performed MIDI data.

-As for the concentration parameter of the unigram/transition probabilities (Fig.~\ref{fig:Dependence}(a)), the optimal values for all the models were in the range $[1,100]$ but the values differ among the models.
-The theoretically optimal values at which the expectation value of entropies of the unigram/transition probabilities generated by the Dirichlet processes match the corresponding mean entropy of piece-specific unigram/transition probabilities of the training data are also shown there.
-We see that the theoretically optimal values do not necessarily match the em-\\pirically optimal values that maximizes the transcription accuracy.
-We can also confirm that the differences of error rates for these values and the value $10$ used in Sec.~\ref{sec:EvaluationTranscription} are within the range of one standard deviation of statistical fluctuation.
+Regarding the concentration parameter of the unigram/transition probabilities (Fig.~\ref{fig:Dependence}(a)), the optimal values for all the models were in the range $[1,100]$ but the values differ among the models.
+The theoretically optimal values at which the expectation value of the entropies of the unigram/transition probabilities generated by the Dirichlet processes match the corresponding mean entropy of the piece-specific unigram/transition probabilities of the training data are also shown there.
+We see that the theoretically optimal values do not necessarily match the empirically optimal values that maximize the transcription accuracy.
+We can also confirm that the differences in the error rates for these values and the value $10$ used in Sec.~\ref{sec:EvaluationTranscription} are within the range of one standard deviation of the statistical fluctuation.